 Overview of the STAR+PLUS HCBS Program

-Texas’ STAR+PLUS is a statewide Medicaid managed care program for elderly and disabled residents through which medical care and long-term care services and supports are provided.
-While nursing home care is available via STAR+PLUS, the STAR+PLUS Home and Community-Based Services (HCBS) suite of services, called the STAR+PLUS HCBS Program, provides benefits specifically intended to prevent and delay nursing home admissions for persons who require a nursing home level of care.
-Services and supports may include in-home personal care assistance, personal emergency response systems, adult day care, and respite care, allowing seniors and disabled individuals to live at home, the home of a loved one, an adult foster care home, or an assisted living residence rather than a nursing home.
+Texas’ STAR+PLUS is a statewide Medicaid managed care program for residents who are elderly or disabled through which medical care and long-term care services and supports are provided.
+While nursing home care is available via STAR+PLUS, the STAR+PLUS Home and Community-Based Services (HCBS) suite of services, called the STAR+PLUS HCBS Program, provides benefits specifically intended to prevent and delay nursing home admissions for persons who require the level of care provided in a nursing home.
+Services and supports may include in-home personal care assistance, personal emergency response systems, adult day care, and respite care, allowing seniors and individuals with disabilities to live at home, the home of a loved one, an adult foster care home, or an assisted living residence rather than a nursing home.

-STAR+PLUS HCBS’ program participants receive their healthcare and long-term care benefits via a single Medicaid plan provided by a managed care organization (MCO), essentially a private healthcare company.
+STAR+PLUS HCBS’ program participants receive their healthcare and long-term care benefits via a single Medicaid plan provided by a Managed Care Organization (MCO), which is essentially a private healthcare company.
 The MCO has a network of care providers and program participants receive services via these providers.
 With STAR+PLUS HCBS, there are several healthcare plans from which a program participant can choose.
 Persons who are “dual eligible”, meaning they are eligible for Medicare and Medicaid, are able to participate in this program.
 However, they will continue to receive their medical care via Medicare.
-Texas does offer a Dual Demonstration Program, a managed care program in which persons can receive both their Medicaid and Medicare benefits.
-Persons enrolled in the Dual Demonstration Program are still able to access long-term care benefits via the STAR+PLUS HCBS Program.
+Texas, however, does offer a Dual Demonstration Program, a managed care program in which persons can receive both their Medicaid and Medicare benefits.
+Persons enrolled in this program are still able to access long-term care benefits via the STAR+PLUS HCBS Program.

-STAR+PLUS HCBS is not an entitlement, which means meeting eligibility requirements does not equate to immediate receipt of program benefits.
-Instead, the program has a limited number of participant enrollment slots, and when these slots are full, an interest list (waitlist) for program participation forms.
+STAR+PLUS HCBS is not an entitlement program; meeting eligibility requirements does not equate to immediate receipt of program benefits.
+Instead, there are a limited number of participant enrollment slots, and when these slots are full, an interest list (waiting list) for program participation forms.

 Texas previously had a Medicaid Waiver called Community Based Alternatives (CBA).
-HCBS available via this waiver were absorbed into the STAR+PLUS HCBS Program.
-The STAR+PLUS HCBS Program may also informally be called the STAR+PLUS Waiver.
-STAR+PLUS operates through a 1115(a) Demonstration Waiver called the Texas Healthcare Transformation and Quality Improvement Program (THTQIP).
+HCBS available via CBA were absorbed into the STAR+PLUS HCBS Program, which may also informally be called the STAR+PLUS Waiver.
+This program operates through a 1115(a) Demonstration Waiver called the Texas Healthcare Transformation and Quality Improvement Program (THTQIP).

 Benefits of the STAR+PLUS HCBS Program

 Program participants receive Medicaid healthcare services in addition to long-term services and supports.
-Follows is a list of potential home and community based services available.
-An individualized service plan will determine which benefits a program participant will receive.
-This means meeting waiver requirements does not guarantee receipt of all benefits.
+Follows is a list of potential home and community based services.
+An individualized service plan determines which benefits a program participant receives.

 Some care services can be participant-directed, meaning the beneficiary is able to choose their care provider.
 These are indicated by an asterisk (*) below.